-Double click on Character Map Transformation to configure it
+Double click on the SSIS Character Map Transformation to configure it

-- Input Column: Whatever we selected in the Available Input Columns option will automatically reflected in this option.
-We can also directly select input column here itself.
+- Input Column: Whatever we selected in the Available Input Columns option is automatically reflected in this option.
+We can also directly select the input column here itself.

-- Destination: We have an option to select, Whether we want to replace the original column or we want to add this as a new column.
-In this example we are using New column option.
+- Destination: We have an option to select Whether we want to replace the original column.
+Or do we want to add this as a new one?
+In this example, we are using the New column option.

 - Operation: We already discussed above

 - Output Alias: Specify the new column name.
-It acts same as ALIAS column in SQL
+It acts the same as the ALIAS in SQL.

-For the time being we are using only Upper and Lower but you can try all the available option.
+For the time being, we are using only Upper and Lower.
+However, you can try all the available SSIS character map transformation options.
 Click ok.

-STEP 6: Now we have to provide Server, database and table details of the destination.
-So double-click on the ADO.NET Destination and provide the required information
+STEP 6: Now, we have to provide the Server, database, and table details of the destination.
+So, double-click on the ADO.NET Destination and provide the required information.

-Here we are selecting the Character Map Transformation in SSIS table from SSIS Tutorials Database
+Here, we are selecting the Character Map Transformation in the table from the Database.

-STEP 7: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check whether the SSIS character map source columns are accurately mapped to the destination columns.

-NOTE: If your input column names and destination column names are same then, the intelligence will automatically map.
-If there is any changes in the column names (any alias columns or any calculated columns) then we have map them manually.
+NOTE: The intelligence automatically maps if your input and destination column names are the same.
+If there are any changes in the column names (alias or calculated columns), we must map them manually.

-By clicking ok we finished our package.
-Let us run the package
+By clicking ok, we finished our SSIS Character Map Transformation package.

+Let us run the package.

-Let us open the SQL Management Studio Query window to Preview the data
+Let us open the SQL Query window to Preview the data.